matthiasn/clojure-system-book/manuscript/TwitterClient-PercolationComponent.md

 (defn new-percolation-channels [] (map->Percolation-Channels {}))
 ~~~

-The component follows the pattern of creating defrecords for the component itself plus an associated channels component in the same way that we've seen already.
+The component follows the pattern of creating ````defrecord````s for the component itself plus an associated channels component in the same way that we've seen already.
 You may not have seen **pipeline-blocking** yet, so let me explain.
 A **[pipeline](https://clojure.github.io/core.async/#clojure.core.async/pipeline)** is a **core.async** construct that we can use when we want to take something off a channel, process it and put the result onto another channel, all potentially in parallel.
-In this case, we use two parallel blocking pipelines since querying ElasticSearch here is a blocking operation.
+In this case, we use two parallel blocking pipelines since querying ElasticSearch here is a blocking operation and we want to be able to run two in parallel at any moment.

 All we need to supply to the pipeline is a **[transducing function](https://github.com/matthiasn/BirdWatch/blob/5fe69fbfaa956039e1f89a26811d0c86775dd594/Clojure-Websockets/TwitterClient/src/clj/birdwatch_tc/percolator/elastic.clj)**, which we look at next: